Remarks on partitions into expanders: Introduction

 \subsection{Acknowledgments}

-I am grateful to Emmanuel Breuillard for directing me to the paper \cite{gharan2014partitioning} and pointing out the argument explained in Remark~\ref{rmk:previous.work}.
+I am very grateful to the anonymous referee for pointing out a mistake in the proof of Lemma~\ref{lem:cutting.cheeger.sets}.
+I would like to thank Emmanuel Breuillard for directing me to the paper \cite{gharan2014partitioning} and pointing out the argument explained in Remark~\ref{rmk:previous.work}.
 I am also thankful to Henry Bradford, Ana Khukhro, Kang Li and Jiawen Zhang for their helpful comments.